 His father wiped the drops of blood from his own face and looked at his palm.
 He growled showing his teeth and closed his hand again into a fist.
 He reeled his arm back and was ready to throw another blow to his son’s already badly beaten face.
 Darvin stood strong and straight prepared for the blow, but behind his father his mother picked up a chair.
 He watched as the chair struck his father hard in the back knocking him to the ground.

 “Go now!” his mother directed.
 “Take your friend and go before he gets up!”
 Without a moment’s hesitation, Darvin ran from the site of his father toward the heavy steel door.
 “And hide Darvin.
 Try to hide.
 He’ll have to turn his attention to the golem, to complete our mission, that’ll give you time to hide.”
 Her voice raised, as Darvin whipped open the heavy steel door and disappeared into the dark expansion.
 “Good luck Darvin.
 You’re stronger than your father will ever know.”
 She spoke softly after Darvin escaped from the room.

 Darvin ran to Sahn and reached down to help him up.
 He wrapped Sahn’s arm over his shoulder and the two of them walked along the invisible floor hovering in the middle of a black expansion with the glowing portal eyes of the large bird fading into the background.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Robb ChaseWrite a Review